Which browser offers the most security?

 2. Tor

 The original completely private browser still holds true today.
-Many of the privacy features used by Tor have been adopted by other browsers.
+Many of the privacy features that Tor has been adopted by other browsers.
 Firefox, for example, uses a similar method to that of Tor to resist browser fingerprinting.

 One of the main reasons why Tor is so useful for private browsing is its layered encryption.
 Encrypts user data three times for three different relay nodes.
-Each node is operated by a volunteer and decodes only a portion of the data, meaning that no one person ever has the entire .
+Each node is operated by a volunteer and decodes only part of the data, meaning that no one person ever has the entire message.

 However, due to the complex login process it must go through to hide data, Tor can be slower than other browsers.
 Also, it doesn't work with some plugins due to its security and protection measures.
 For the tech-savvy person looking for anonymous browsing (eg journalists who need to research the dark web), Tor is a great choice, but it probably won't end up being your everyday browser unless you can dig deeper in the advanced settings.